egesamichael/snappydelivery/README.md

 # snappydelivery
 GADS Community Project 2020.
 Snappy Delivery is an app that offers on demand delivery services.
-Its a submission for my Google Africa Developer community project by Ande
+Its a submission for my Google Africa Developer community project by Andela